VincentLanglet/Twig-CS-Fixer/README.md

 ### Standard

-By default, the generic standard is enabled with the twig coding standard rules and the following sniffs:
+By default, the generic standard is enabled with the twig coding standard rules and the following rules:

- - `BlankEOFSniff`: ensures that files end with one blank line.
+ - `BlankEOFRule`: ensures that files end with one blank line.
- - `BlockNameSpacingSniff`: ensure there is one space before and after block names.
+ - `BlockNameSpacingRule`: ensure there is one space before and after block names.
- - `EmptyLinesSniff`: ensures that 2 empty lines do not follow each other.
+ - `EmptyLinesRule`: ensures that 2 empty lines do not follow each other.
- - `IndentSniff`: ensures that files are not indented with tabs.
+ - `IndentRule`: ensures that files are not indented with tabs.
- - `TrailingCommaSingleLineSniff`: ensures that single-line arrays, objects and argument lists do not have a trailing comma.
+ - `TrailingCommaSingleLineRule`: ensures that single-line arrays, objects and argument lists do not have a trailing comma.
- - `TrailingSpaceSniff`: ensures that files have no trailing spaces.
+ - `TrailingSpaceRule`: ensures that files have no trailing spaces.

-If you want to use the basic Twig standard, another standard and/or add/disable a sniff, you can provide your own configuration with a `.twig-cs-fixer.php` file which returns a `TwigCsFixer\Config\Config` class:
+If you want to use the basic Twig standard, another standard and/or add/disable a rule, you can provide your own configuration with a `.twig-cs-fixer.php` file which returns a `TwigCsFixer\Config\Config` class:

 ```php